carbon-design-system/carbon-addons-iot-react/packages/react/docs/guides/tech-stack.md

 ### _last updated:_ 01/05/2022

 The following is a brief breakdown into the technolgies used to develop, test, and ship components in the AI Application's Pattern Asset Library.
-This is not meant to be an exhaustive intro into these technologies but a good "crash course" overview with links to more information.
+This isn't meant to be an exhaustive intro into these technologies but a good "crash course" overview with links to more information.

 ### Table of Contents